jindian/linux_note/GRUB2/grub2_bootloader_grub_kernel_part2.md

 Decompress grub kernel
 ================================
+Default compression algorithm of grub is lzma, its compression ratio is reasonable.
+With compressed grub kernel image it has better efficiency in grub initialization.

 Set destination address and size of grub kernel decompressed area, call _LzmaDecodeA to do the decompression.
 ```assembly